chemicalweaponsresearch/thermal_fogger/_book/90-science.md

----
-title: The Science of Thermal Fogging
----

 # The Science of Thermal Fogging {-}

 The concept behind using a thermal fogger to disperse chemical weapons is known as [pulsejet technology](https://en.wikipedia.org/wiki/Pulsejet), which is indeed a jet propulsion method.